Ismail Dawood

-Ismail Dawood (born 23 July 1976, Dewsbury, West Yorkshire, England) is a former professional first-class cricketer, who later played for Cheshire County Cricket Club.
-He has previously played first-class cricket for Northamptonshire, Worcestershire, Glamorgan and Yorkshire.
+Ismail Dawood (born 23 July 1976) is a former professional cricketer, who played first-class cricket for four counties, and minor counties cricket for two more counties.

+Dawood was born in Dewsbury, Yorkshire.
+A wicket-keeper and useful lower-order batsman, he first played first-class cricket for Northamptonshire in 1994, followed by stints with Worcestershire, Glamorgan, Yorkshire, Herefordshire, and finishing with a season with Cheshire in 2007.

-Dawood is a lower-middle order batsman and wicket-keeper.
-He played in eight youth Test matches for England Under-19s scoring 240 runs, with a best of 111, at 21.81, and taking 16 catches and four stumpings.
-He first represented Northamptonshire in the Second XI Championship in 1994, and between 1997 and 1999 appeared extensively in the competition, in the interim playing irregularly in first-class cricket matches.
+Dawood played in eight youth Test matches for England Under-19s scoring 240 runs, with a best of 111, at 21.81, and taking 16 catches and four stumpings.
+He first represented Northamptonshire in the Second XI Championship in 1994, and between 1997 and 1999 appeared extensively in the competition, in the interim playing irregularly in first-class matches.

 While with Glamorgan, Dawood showed that he was also a useful lower-order batsman and, in 1999, he recorded a maiden first-class hundred by making 102 against Gloucestershire at Cardiff, after being promoted to open the batting after injuries to other players.
 Later in the season, he also created a new county record by not conceding a bye as Lancashire totalled 556 for 6 declared at Blackpool.

 In 39 first-class matches, Dawood scored 1,122 runs at 22 with a best of 102.
 He took 94 catches with six stumpings.
 In 51 one day matches he scored 732 runs at 21.52 with a top score of 60, taking 44 catches and making 14 stumpings.
 He played Twenty20 cricket in 2004 and 2005 for Yorkshire, scoring 44 runs at 8.80.

+Dawood became an umpire.
+He umpired 16 first-class matches between 2009 and 2014, as well as other matches.
+In 2021 he took part in a legal challenge to the England and Wales Cricket Board, alleging that his umpiring career had been adversely affected by racial discrimination.